doowee0509/codepath-prework/README.md

 The following **required** functionality is complete:

-- [x] Game interface has a heading (h1 tag), a line of body text (p tag), and four buttons that match the demo app
+- [✓] Game interface has a heading (h1 tag), a line of body text (p tag), and four buttons that match the demo app
-- [x] "Start" button toggles between "Start" and "Stop" when clicked.
+- [✓] "Start" button toggles between "Start" and "Stop" when clicked.
-- [x] Game buttons each light up and play a sound when clicked.
+- [✓] Game buttons each light up and play a sound when clicked.
-- [x] Computer plays back sequence of clues including sound and visual cue for each button
+- [✓] Computer plays back sequence of clues including sound and visual cue for each button
-- [x] Play progresses to the next turn (the user gets the next step in the pattern) after a correct guess.
+- [✓] Play progresses to the next turn (the user gets the next step in the pattern) after a correct guess.
-- [x] User wins the game after guessing a complete pattern
+- [✓] User wins the game after guessing a complete pattern
-- [x] User loses the game after an incorrect guess
+- [✓] User loses the game after an incorrect guess

 The following **optional** features are implemented:

-- [x] Any HTML page elements (including game buttons) has been styled differently than in the tutorial
+- [✓] Any HTML page elements (including game buttons) has been styled differently than in the tutorial
-- [x] Buttons use a pitch (frequency) other than the ones in the tutorial
+- [✓] Buttons use a pitch (frequency) other than the ones in the tutorial
-- [x] More than 4 functional game buttons
+- [✓] More than 4 functional game buttons
-- [x] Playback speeds up on each turn
+- [✓] Playback speeds up on each turn
-- [x] Computer picks a different pattern each time the game is played
+- [✓] Computer picks a different pattern each time the game is played
-- [x] Player only loses after 3 mistakes (instead of on the first mistake)
+- [✓] Player only loses after 3 mistakes (instead of on the first mistake)
-- [x] Game button appearance change goes beyond color (e.g. add an image)
+- [✓] Game button appearance change goes beyond color (e.g. add an image)
-- [x] Game button sound is more complex than a single tone (e.g. an audio file, a chord, a sequence of multiple tones)
+- [✓] Game button sound is more complex than a single tone (e.g. an audio file, a chord, a sequence of multiple tones)
-- [x] User has a limited amount of time to enter their guess on each turn
+- [✓] User has a limited amount of time to enter their guess on each turn

 The following **additional** features are implemented:

 - [1] Implemented styling so that the buttons stays as 2 rows even when the page have enough width to fit more than 4 buttons on 1 row.
 - [2] Center everything in the middle of the page.
 - [3] Added box shadow to the buttons to help the user knows which one they're clicking on.
-- [4] Added a high score option when the game is won for players who want to play further than 8 element.
+- [4] Added a high score option when the game is won for players who want to play further than 8 sounds pattern.
-- [5] Allow player to change the number of buttons, time limit and number of strikes they get.
+- [5] Allows player to change the number of buttons they can play with, also the amount of time they have to make the guess and the amount of tries they have before they lose the game.
 ## Video Walkthrough (GIF)

 If you recorded multiple GIFs for all the implemented features, you can add them here: